aws-samples/quant-research/README.md

 as `identity_name` (adx/adx_stack.py L102).

 At this point you can now deploy the CloudFormation template for this code.
+Deployment typically takes 40-60 minutes.

 ```
 $ cdk deploy
 ```

+Once deployment successfully finished you should see EKS Cluster, EMR Virtual Cluster, EMR Managed Endpoint and EMR Studio provisioned in your account.
+IN orer to start using EMR Studio you will need to create a workspace (https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-configure-workspace.html) and assign it to managed endpoint that has been provisioned.

 FAQ